On the Origins of Objects by Means of Careful Selection: Abstract

 \section{Abstract}

-We introduce a taxonomy of objects for EO programming language.
-This taxonomy is designed with a few principles in mind: non-redundancy, simplicity, and so on.
-The taxonomy is supposed to be used as a navigation map by EO programmers.
+We introduce a taxonomy of objects for the \eolang{} programming language.
+This taxonomy is designed with a few principles in mind: non-redundancy and simplicity.
+The taxonomy is supposed to be used as a navigation map by \eolang{} programmers.
 It may also be helpful as a guideline for designers of other object-oriented languages or libraries for them.